 - Product manual and quick start guide

-As with all robot vacuums, the S6 Pure needs maintenance to keep its level of performance over the long haul.
+As with all robot vacuums, the S6 Pure needs maintenance to keep its performance level over the long haul.

 This includes keeping the side brush and primary brush roll free from tangles.
 You’ll also have to check and clean all of the sensors.
 These include the cliff and wall sensors to ensure that the signal it fires back to the software is accurate.

-There won’t be any problems with sourcing parts such as filters, brushes, pads, and the likes as these are widely available in Amazon.
+There won’t be any problems with sourcing parts such as filters, brushes, pads, and the likes as these are widely available on Amazon.

 You can purchase these direct from Roborock’s Amazon page or third-party sellers.